uofu-cs3500-spring24/spreadsheet-kogasaa/FormulaEvaluatorTester/README.md

 Copyright: CS 3500 and Bingkun Han - This work may not be copied for use in Academic Coursework.

 # Comments to Evaluators
-This project is a concelor application method to test the other FormulaEvaluator projects.
+This project is a concelor application to test the other FormulaEvaluator projects.
 The tests are simple, it will print the results of the evaluate and print the right answers.
 I compared with computed answer and answers caculated by myself.I try the best to test all situations, right format will print right answers, wrong format will throw a exception.
 I refer the test guide from the Assignment instituions to test my throw.